Work From Home Cybersecurity: 10 Steps to Avoid Risks

 According to the 2018 State of Endpoint Security Report, it takes 102 days on average to patch critical software and operating systems, leaving sensitive data vulnerable.

-Once you know that there are threats out there and what can compromise the cybersecurity, you can make sure that risks are minimized and possible problems are prevented.
+Forewarned is forearmed.
+Once you know that there are threats out there that can compromise cybersecurity when you work from home, you can make sure that risks are minimized.

 You can’t totally eliminate the possibility of a cyberattack, but you can do your best to reduce the likelihood of it happening.